Bates College: 21st century

-Academic Elaine Tuttle Hansen was elected as the first female president of Bates and managed the second-largest capital campaign ever undertaken by Bates, totaling $120 million and lead the endowment through the 2008 financial crisis.
-The college announced her retirement in 2011, appointing Nancy Cable as interim president.
-That year, Bates made national headlines for being named the most expensive college in the U.S., which caused backlash from American academia and students as it highlighted substantial socioeconomic inequality among students.
+Academic Elaine Tuttle Hansen was elected as the first female president of Bates and managed its second-largest capital campaign, totaling $120 million, and later led the college through the 2008 financial crisis.
+In 2012, Bates made national headlines for being named the most expensive college in the U.S., which received media coverage as it highlighted stark socioeconomic inequality among students.

-Harvard University dean Clayton Spencer assumed the presidency in 2012 and created diversity mandates, expanded student and faculty recruitment, and financial aid.
-While some reforms were successful, minorities at the college, typically classified as non-white and low-income students, still reported a lack of safe spaces, insensitive professors, financial insecurity, indirect racism and social elitism.
-According to a 2017 article on income inequality by The New York Times, 18% of Bates students came from the 1% of the American upper class, with more than half coming from the top 5%.
-According to the Portland Press Herald, Michael Bonney '80 and his family donated $50 million to Bates, the largest ever donation to a Maine college.
-As part of their "Bates+You" fundraising campaign, Bates raised $345.7 million from 2017 to 2022.
+In 2012, Clayton Spencer, a dean of Harvard University, assumed the Bates presidency and created diversity mandates, expanded student and faculty recruitment, and financial aid.
+While some reforms were successful, minorities at the college, typically classified as non-white and low-income students, still reported financial insecurity and social elitism.
+According to The New York Times in 2017, 18% of Bates students came from the 1% of the American upper class, with more than half coming from the top 5%.
+According to the Portland Press Herald, businessman Michael Bonney '80 and his family donated $50 million to Bates, the largest ever donation to a Maine college at the time.
+This honor was lost with a $150,000,000 anonymous lead donation to the Colby College “Dare Northward” campaign in 2025.
+As part of their fundraising campaign from 2017 to 2022, Bates raised $345.7 million.

-Ron Lieber of The New York Times noted that need-aware colleges like Bates prioritized students who could pay full tuition in the admission process, writing that, "you can get help if you're admitted, but you might not be admitted if you need help."
+Journalist Ron Lieber of The New York Times noted that need-aware colleges like Bates prioritized students who could pay full tuition in the admission process, writing that, "you can get help if you're admitted, but you might not be admitted if you need help."
 This impacted tuition affordability at Bates, according to The Chronicle of Higher Education.
 Legal scholar Garry Jenkins was appointed president in 2023, becoming the first black president of Bates.